Porocyonak/Open2Nord/README.md

 ![hi](https://i.imgur.com/OpULrTR.png)

 #### Extra Notes:
-* connect through 1.1.1.1 https://1.1.1.1/ to get Amazon and other sites working, if they aren't
+* connect through 1.1.1.1 (see https://1.1.1.1/ ) to get Amazon and other sites working, if they aren't

 #### Todo:
 * automatically grab latitude/longitude from current ip